converged-computing/fluxnetes-burst/prototype-1/README.md

 You can now copy it to your local machine to use!
 We will next deploy workers.

 ### Workers

-TODO customize worker name in environment also launch template.
-We also need the public ip address as a hostname.
-Also this will only be ssh'able from where you deploy it!

-# control plane
-ssh -i ~/.ssh/dinosaur-llnl-flux.pem -o IdentitiesOnly=yes ubuntu@ec2-18-234-56-43.compute-1.amazonaws.com

-# worker
-ssh -i ~/.ssh/dinosaur-llnl-flux.pem -o IdentitiesOnly=yes ubuntu@ec2-54-234-10-30.compute-1.amazonaws.com

-ec2-18-234-56-43.compute-1.amazonaws.com

 We need Terraform!
 This is for arm (hpc7g).